Home Articles Top 10 Examples of Innovative Kinetic Architecture

 9. Hoberman Arch, Salt Lake City

 Designed by Chuck Hoberman, the Hoberman Arch served as a dynamic centerpiece for the 2002 Winter Olympics.
 This large-scale structure expands and contracts like a mechanical iris through a complex folding mechanism.
 Its captivating movements symbolize innovation and adaptability.
-Though temporary, the project remains one of the most iconic examples of kinetic architecture used for public spectacle and event design.
+Though temporary, the project remains one of the most iconic examples of kinetic architecture used for public spectacle and event design, and it is often used as a reference when discussing how to build kinetic architectural models using folding geometries.

 Hoberman Arch by Chuck Hoberman, Credit: Gail Seay